rollaflip/Video-Tracker-API/API.md

 After you have Video Tracker API installed and running, you are ready to go!

-API end point for videos: http://localhost:3000/api/videos API end pont for views: http://localhost:3000/api/views
+API endpoint for videos: http://localhost:3000/api/videos API endpoint for views: http://localhost:3000/api/views

 Features include:
 - Create Video: Adds new video to DB